omegaml/minibatch/README.rst

       $ pip install minibatch
       $ docker run -d -p 27017:27017 mongo

+   See extras & optional dependencies below to select specific packages according to your deployment needs, e.g. for MQTT, Kafka, omega|ml

 2. Create a stream producer or attach to a source